+5.1.
 Current situation in the country

-Alcohol and other substance use and behavioral addictions constitute an important public health issue all around the world, including India.
-Several research endeavors have estimated the prevalence of substance use and substance use disorders in India.
-In this section, we present the magnitude of the problem based on reports from India.
+Alcohol and other substance use, and behavioural addictions constitute an important public health issue all round the world including India.
+Several research endeavours have estimated the prevalence of substance use and substance use disorders in India.
+In this section, we present the magnitude of the problem based upon reports from India.

-The National Survey on Magnitude of Substance Use in India (2019), conducted by the National Drug Dependence Treatment Centre (NDDTC), All India Institute of Medical Sciences (AIIMS), New Delhi, has estimated the national and state-wise prevalence of substance use in the country.
+The National Survey on Magnitude of Substance Use in India (2019), conducted by the NDDTC, AIIMS, New Delhi, has estimated the national and state-wise prevalence of substance use in the country.
 The survey has reported that alcohol is the most common psychoactive substance used by the Indian population.
 Nearly 15% of the population aged between 10 and 75 years consume alcohol.
 Converting these to absolute numbers, about 16 crore persons consume alcohol in India.
 The prevalence rate of alcohol use is much higher among men (about 27.3%) as compared to women (1.6%).
-The states with the highest prevalence of alcohol use, as per this survey, are Chhattisgarh, Tripura, Punjab, Arunachal Pradesh, and Goa.
-The types of alcohol commonly consumed in India include both country liquor and Indian-made foreign liquor.
-Among the 16 crore alcohol users, about 5.7 crore individuals were found to be problem users (i.e., experiencing some problems with the use of substances), and about 2.9 crore individuals were identified as dependent users [Figures 2 and 3].
+The states with the highest prevalence of alcohol use as per this survey are Chhattisgarh, Tripura, Punjab, Arunachal Pradesh and Goa.
+The types of alcohol commonly consumed in India includes both country liquor and Indian made foreign liquor.
+Among the 16 crore alcohol users, about 5.7 crore individuals were found to be problem users (i.e., experiencing some problems with the use of substances), and about 2.9 crore individuals were identified as dependent users (Figure 2 and 3).
 This suggests that there are a large number of individuals with alcohol use disorders.